 Integrated weighted line

 Collaboration between the fishing industry, researchers and fishing gear suppliers, Fiskevegn, resulted in the development of fishing lines containing a weighted core, which were extensively tested on COLTO members’ fishing vessels.
 These lines were found to sink faster and showed a 94% to 99% reduction in catches of seabirds.
-Nearly all fishing vessels in the CCAMLR Convention Area now use integrated weighted lines.

 A tori line (also called a streamer or bird scaring line) is a line with streamers that is towed from the fishing vessel whilst baited lines are being set.
 The tori line flies over the mainline (called Hookline in Figure 2 below) as it enters the water, which scares birds away from hooks.
 The streamer line design used by CCAMLR has been used as a model for other fisheries.